T. Charles Gaastra: Early-to-mid-life

-Tjalke Charles Gaastra was born in 1879, and immigrated to the mid-western United States with his family.
+Born in the Netherlands as a son of Douwe Gaastra (1854–1943), a building contractor from Friesland, and his first wife Tryntje (1850–1918), Gaastra emigrated with his family to Kenosha, Wisconsin in 1889, where his father established a successful construction firm.
 Between the ages of 14 and 21, Gaastra worked as a hod carrier, bricklayer and logger.
-From 1901 to 1910, he was listed as an architect in Kenosha, Wisconsin.
+From 1901 to 1910, he was an architect in Kenosha.

 In 1911, Gaastra received his architecture license from the state of Illinois, and worked in Chicago for seven years designing schools.
 He married in 1917 and moved to Santa Fe, New Mexico in 1918.
 Gaastra was architect on the Gildersleeve home built for David Chavez in 1928, property originally owned by painter/photographer, Carlos Vierra.

 Move to Albuquerque

 In 1923, T. Charles Gaastra, who had come to Santa Fe in 1918 and designed buildings using the emergent Santa Fe style, had moved his practice to the larger, more promising Albuquerque which left architects John Gaw Meem and Cassius McCormick in demand.